 Watershed assessments provide the context for evaluating the spatial and temporal variability of watershed inputs (water, sediment, organic material, energy, and solutes), their effects on watershed -, reach-, and site -level habitat conditions and species populations, and their relationship with past, current, and future land management.
-Understanding this relationship may allow one to determine cause and affect relationships and to differentiate between anthropogenic and natural shifts in habitat and population conditions.
+Understanding this relationship is useful to evaluate cause and affect relationships and to differentiate between anthropogenic and natural shifts in habitat and population conditions.
 Identifying the root cause(s) of habitat degradation is necessary to successfully restore stream ecosystems.
-Projects that address only the symptom of a problem, rather than its cause, will provide only short-term localized benefit.
+Projects that address only the symptom of a problem, rather than functional causes, will provide only short-term and localized benefits.

-Reid (1998)1 lists the following questions as examples of what watershed assessments can best address:
+Reid1 lists the following questions as examples of what watershed assessments can best address: